A few simple tricks are enough to obtain great benefits on the psychophysical state thanks to correct breathing.

-Breathing is a very particular function in our body, as it has a very rare feature: it can be both unconscious and voluntary.
+Breathing is a very particular function in our organism, as it has a very rare characteristic: it can be both unconscious and voluntary.

-In fact, it is an involuntary but at the same time voluntary biological factor: we can in fact control our breathing, but we cannot deprive ourselves of it for more than a certain period; try to hold your breath and check for how many seconds you can.
+It is in fact an involuntary biological factor, but at the same time voluntary: we can in fact control our breathing, but we cannot deprive ourselves of it for more than a certain period; try to hold your breath and see how many seconds you can do it.

-For most of the day and night we don’t realize that we breathe, we do it automatically, but if we want, during the waking phase we are able to control the rhythm, the amplitude and the duration of each single breath.
+For most of the day and night we are not aware that we are breathing, we do it automatically, but if we want, we are able to control the rhythm, amplitude and duration of each single breath while we are awake.

-Breathing is linked to the physical state of the person: when we run and go into trouble we feel our heart in our throats and we have shallow, fast and rhythmic breathing, while as soon as we wake up, when we are still lying down (except previous nightmares) our breath is calm and regular, as if we were at peace with the world.
+Breathing is linked to the physical state of the person: when we run and go out of breath we feel our heart in our throat and we have shallow, fast and rhythmic breathing, while as soon as we wake up, when we are still lying down (except for previous nightmares) our breathing is calm and regular, as if we were at peace with the world.

-In the same way, breathing is connected to the other side of the coin, to our psychological and emotional state: a person who is in a state of very high stress or in anxiety tends to have chest breathing, very fast and with little depth .
+In the same way, breathing is connected to the other side of the coin, to our psychological and emotional state: a person who is in a very high stress or anxious state tends to have chest breathing, very fast and with little depth.

 It is not uncommon in very anxious and stressed people to have the diaphragm muscle, the respiratory muscle par excellence, blocked and therefore unable to give depth and thickness to the breath.

-A calm, laid-back and un-agitated person will tend to have a deep, diaphragmatic, calm and complete breath.
+A person who is calm, calm and not agitated will tend to have a deep, diaphragmatic, calm and complete breath.

 If we learn to change our breathing, which we have also seen to be a voluntary system, we can change our emotional state by decreasing or even reducing our level of stress and tension.